Committed to Workers' Rights.

 To speak with an employment lawyer directly, call 888-762-0297.

-Your initial consultation will be informative and free.
+Your consultation will be confidential, informative and free.

-THE SEMPERS LAW FIRM is dedicated to protecting and enforcing employees' rights in the public and private sectors.
-We are based in Los Angeles, California.
+THE SEMPERS LAW FIRM is dedicated to protecting and enforcing employees' rights in the public and private sectors and based in Los Angeles, California.